SkelXton/VHS-Redirector-Scripts/README.md

-**VHS Redirector GUI:**
+**VHS Server Coordinator GUI:**
 ------------------------------
-A Gui interface to modify the hosts file quickly and efficiently when switching server settings.
+A GUI interface to modify the hosts file quickly and efficiently when switching server settings.
 ![Screenshot from 2023-08-10 11-34-29](https://github.com/SkelXton/VHS-Redirector-Scripts/assets/57548041/2faf28e5-f705-4486-8e18-09c8994862b4)

 Select Host to run the server locally, and Client to select a given input address.